Skip to content

 sdata: A `SpatialData` object

-model: Callable that takes as an input a tensor of size `(batch_size, channels, x, y)` and returns a vector for each tile `(batch_size, emb_dim)`, or a string with the name of one of the available models (`resnet50`, `histo_ssl`, or `dinov2`).
+model: A supported model name (`resnet50`, `histo_ssl`, `dinov2`, `hoptimus0`, or `conch`), or a callable that takes as an input a tensor of size `(batch_size, channels, x, y)` and returns a vector for each tile `(batch_size, emb_dim)`.

-patch_width: Width (pixels) of the patches.
+patch_width: Width of the patches in pixels.

 level: Image level on which the processing is performed.
 Either `level` or `magnification` should be provided.